Many of the top movers and shakers of the uranium industry will be be apart of the U2017 Global Uranium Symposium as featured speakers and presenters.

 In addition to his career in the Mining Industry, Mr. Gorski had at various times been a ranch-hand, roughneck and underground miner.

-Mr. VanHolland has been a geologist for 42 years; of which 35 years has been in the uranium mining industry with a focus on sedimentary uranium, particularly roll-front deposits.
+Mr. VanHolland has been a geologist for 42 years; of which 35 years has been in the uranium industry with a focus on sedimentary uranium, particularly roll-front deposits.
 He began his uranium career in 1976 with Uranerz USA as an exploration geologist in Wyoming’s Powder River Basin where he was instrumental in the discovery of the Ruth ore deposit.
-He has subsequently been involved in uranium exploration and uranium solution mining (In-Situ Recovery, ISR) activities in Wyoming, Texas, Colorado and Utah for several companies including: Total Minerals Corp. (previously Minatome Corp.), COGEMA Mining, Mestena Uranium, Inc., and High Plains Uranium, Inc.,
+He has subsequently been involved in uranium exploration and uranium solution mining (In-Situ Recovery, ISR) activities in Wyoming, Texas, Colorado and Utah for several companies including: Total Minerals Corp. (previously Minatome Corp.), COGEMA Mining, Mestena Uranium, Inc., and High Plains Uranium, Inc. His most recent position was as Chief Geologist for Ur-Energy with whom he served in Casper, Wyoming for 10 years.
+He is currently independent and semi-retired.

 Mr. VanHolland graduated in 1971 with a B.A. in Geology from Hope College.
 He is a Registered Professional Geologist in the State of Wyoming and a Registered Member of the Society for Mining, Metallurgy and Exploration (SME).